Nahoo14/streak-timer-privacy/privacy-policy.md

-Last updated: 03-24-2025
+Last updated: 03-25-2025

 1. Introduction

-Streak Timer (“the App”) is designed to help users track personal streaks with a historical view and notes.
+Streak Timer (“the App”) is designed to help users track personal streaks with historical view and notes sections.
 Your privacy is important to us, and this Privacy Policy explains how we handle your data.

 2. Data Collection & Storage